-The global industrialisation, and subsequent marine transportation system growth, has been solely based on the energy sources from fossil fuels.
-The huge increase of exploration and combustion of fossil fuels, due to global trade demand, is causing increase in contaminant addition to air, which in turn is causing global warming and climate change.
+The global industrialisation and subsequent marine transportation system growth has been solely based on the energy sources form fossil fuels.
+The huge increment of exploration and combustion of fossil fuels due to global trade demand is causing increment in contaminant addition to air, which in turn is causing global warming and climate change.